 # 8 – Magic (2007)

-The Magic record is a masterpiece of beautiful 1960’s style inspired melodies wrapped in lyrics protesting the politics of the 2000’s.
-Springsteen never called out anyone by name,but it’s clear when he says the nation had been hijacked, who he was talking about.
+The Magic record is a masterpiece of beautiful 1960’s style inspired melodies wrapped in lyrics protesting the politics of the 2000s.
+Bruce Springsteen never called out anyone by name, but it’s clear when he says the nation had been hijacked, who he was talking about.
 Great rock and roll has always been inspired by angry rock and roll artists.
 Springsteen at the time in 2007, seemed very angry.
-He responded the same way artists like Bob Dylan did in the 1960s.
+He responded the same way artists as Bob Dylan did in the 1960s.
 He wrote great songs full of passion, anger and hope.
 Songs like, “You’ll Be Comin’ Down,” “Your Own Worst Enemy,” “I’ll Work for Your Love,” and “Girls in Their Summer Clothes,” sound like they could have been written and recorded in 1968.

 # 7 – The River (1980)